People

 Somerville College

-Patricia Owens is Professor of International Relations.
+Patricia Owens is Professor of International Relations and author or editor of six books.
 She went to a state school in London and, as the first in her family to go to university, did not even think to apply to Oxbridge.
 For undergraduate admissions, she particularly welcomes applications from students at non-selective state schools.

 Her research interests include twentieth-century international history and theory, historical and contemporary practices of Anglo-American counterinsurgency and military intervention, and disciplinary history and the history of international and political thought.
-She was Principal Investigator of the multi-award winning Leverhulme Research Project on Women and the History of International Thought and a Co-Investigator on a Danish Council for Independent Research Project.
+She was Principal Investigator of the multi-award winning Leverhulme Research Project on Women and the History of International Thought.

-Her forthcoming book Erased: A History of International Thought Without Men will be published by Princeton University Press in late 2024.
+Her new book Erased: A History of International Thought Without Men is published by Princeton University Press (2025).

-Patricia is co-editor of the leading undergraduate textbook in IR, The Globalization of World Politics (Oxford, 2023), OUP's highest selling social science textbook, now in its 9th edition and translated into nine languages.
-With former colleagues at Sussex, she was co-editor of the European Journal of International Relations and now sits on the editorial boards of EJIR, Security Dialogue and Political Studies.
+She is co-editor of the leading undergraduate textbook, The Globalization of World Politics (Oxford, 2023), OUP's highest selling social science textbook, now in its 9th edition and translated into nine languages.
+She is a past co-editor of European Journal of International Relations and now sits on the editorial boards of Security Dialogue and Political Studies.
 She was previously on the boards of the Journal of International Political Theory and Humanity and was managing editor of the Cambridge Review of International Affairs during her MPhil at Cambridge.

 Professional Responsibilities

-Patricia is a Tutorial Fellow of Somerville College, sitting on its Governing Body, Standing Committee.
+Patricia is a Tutorial Fellow of Somerville College, sitting on its Governing Body.
 She is Director of Research Methods for International Relations.

 During 2018, Patricia was consultant on a project on Hannah Arendt at the Joint Research Centre at the European Commission.
 In Spring 2022, she co-curated a Public Exhibition on women's international thought in London.